agrechnev/trt-cpp-min/README.md

 of a single Linear layer (3D -> 2D output) in PyTorch, convert in to ONNX, and run in C++ TensorRT 7.
 Requires CUDA and TensorRT 7 (`libnvinfer`, `libnvonnxparser`) installed in your system.

-Note : This is example for TensorRT 7 only.
+Note : This is example for TensorRT 7 only (maybe 6, but not 5 !).
 A lot has changed in this version !
 ONNX with dynamic batch size is now difficult.
 You must set the optimization profile, min/max/opt input size, and finally actual input size (in the context).
 Here I use `model1.onnx` with fixed batch size in `example1`, and `model2.onnx` with dynamic batch size in `example2`.

+Update: It seems this stuff appeared already in TensorRT 6.
+I didn't try my code though.
+But in TensorRT 7 old ways to do things were hard-deprecated (removed).

 `model1`, `model2` weights and biases:
 w=[[1., 2., 3.], [4., 5., 6.]]